 It is a fair question to ask how the physics of the discourse relates to its metaphysics—for example, how the perceptible properties of observable instances of fire (its brightness, lightness and heat, let us say) relate to the form of Fire, an intelligible reality that has no perceptible properties at all.
 The form of Fire is the non-spatial, non-material, non-perceptible intelligible, eternal and unchanging nature of fire that the Craftsman “imitates,” and in so doing produces spatially extended, material, perceptible, transient and variable instances of fire.
 Although we are not told what it is about the nature of fire that requires observable instances of it to have just these properties, it is presumably that knowledge that guides the Craftsman to select and assign the four regular solids as he does.
 Given that the nature of fire is such that any “imitations” of it that appear in the Receptacle must be perceptible as bright, light and hot, the type of solid body that best supports these properties—the tetrahedron, it turns out—should be assigned to fire.
 And so with the other three kinds (see 55d7–56c7).

-In its dramatic context, the Timaeus is the second of a series of three or possibly four (see Critias 108a–b) speeches exchanged by four or possibly five (ee Timaeus 17a) friends during one of the yearly Athenian Panathenaic festivals.
-The first speech of the series, not recorded, was given on the previous day by Socrates, and presented an ideal political arrangement strongly reminiscent of that of the Republic.
-It is briefly summarized at the beginning of the Timaeus (17c–19b).
-The third speech is the Critias, the unfinished sequel to the Timaeus, which was intended to recount and celebrate the great victory of ancient, prehistoric Athens over the vast military might of Atlantis.
-The stated thematic purpose of Timaeus' discourse—sandwiched as it is between those of Socrates and Critias—is to provide an account of human nature (in the context of the nature of the universe as a whole) that, conjoined with Socrates' previous account of education (à la Republic), will provide the basis for Critias' forthcoming account of human virtue in action, as displayed by the deeds of the ancient Athenians (27a7–b1).
+We saw above that in its dramatic context, the Timaeus is the second of a series of three or possibly four (see Critias 108a–b) speeches exchanged by four or possibly five (see Timaeus 17a) friends during one of the yearly Athenian Panathenaic festivals.
+It is sandwiched between Socrates’ Republic-like speech, which is briefly summarized at the beginning of the Timaeus (17c–19b), and Critias’ speech, the unfinished sequel to the Timaeus, which was intended to recount and celebrate the great victory of ancient, prehistoric Athens over the vast military might of Atlantis.
+The stated thematic purpose of Timaeus’ discourse is to provide an account of human nature in the context of the nature of the universe as a whole.
+Conjoined with Socrates’ previous account of education (à la Republic) this account will provide the basis for Critias’ forthcoming account of human virtue in action, as displayed by the deeds of the ancient Athenians (27a7–b1).
 If we take this stated purpose seriously, we will expect the entire cosmological account to culminate in human psychology and ethics.
 And that is indeed what we find.

 In the passage that may fairly be taken as the climax of Timaeus’ discourse (90a2–d7), human beings are urged to devote their utmost attention to the cultivation and preservation of the well being of their immortal, rational souls.
 The well being of a rational soul consists in its being well ordered (eu kekosmêmenon, 90c5), and so the goal of human life, given the fact that the soul’s revolutions were thrown off course around the time of birth (43a6–44b1), is to realign (exorthounta, 90d3) those revolutions with those of the universe at large.
 Such realignment is achieved by a study of the revolutions and harmonies of the universe and, once achieved, restores the soul to its original condition and thereby brings to fulfillment “that most excellent life offered to humankind by the gods, both now and forevermore” (90d5–7).